Visitors to the Grove

 OBOD considers people members who have ordered one of their mail-order courses to train as a Bard, Ovate or Druid.
 There’s no fee to join or maintain membership, just to order the course material.

-The course is somewhat expensive: from about $250 to $450 for the Bardic grade, depending on which package you choose, and current exchange rate with the British Pound.
-There are several options to minimize and manage the costs.
-The material is available in text-only form, which is the least expensive option.
-Or, you can get the material in audio form on CDs, which is slightly more expensive.
-Alternatively, you can order a package that includes both formats.
-The audio is very well produced and a lovely way to spend time with the material.
-With all formats, you’re provided access to a mentor with whom you’ll communicate during your studies to ask questions and receive guidance and inspiration.
+The cost varies somewhat depending on which package you choose, and current exchange rate with the British Pound.
+The material is available in print or online or both together.
+Audio in the online version is very well produced and a lovely way to spend time with the material.
+With either format, you’re provided access to a mentor with whom you’ll communicate during your studies to ask questions and receive guidance and inspiration.
 Your mentor will review your progress when you’re done to inform the order that you’ve completed the material to a satisfactory degree.

 The course is entirely self-paced, and you may do it as quickly or slowly as your time allows.
 You should expect to take at least a year to get through all of the lessons properly.
 The work load itself is not that great, but the expectation is that you should have a good week to absorb and reflect on each lesson.
 On the other hand, if it takes you five years because life gets in the way, that’s perfectly fine too.

-You can also order an introductory module of two lessons–including both text and audio formats–for about $24, to see if you want to really take the plunge.
+You can also order an introductory module of two lessons for about $25, to see if you want to really take the plunge.
 This module may be returned for a full refund if you’re not happy with it.